 Nurse educators typically hold a master’s or doctorate degree and have years of hands-on nursing experience.

-According to data collected by PayScale.com, nurse educators see an average salary of about $74,324.
+According to data collected by PayScale, nurse educators had a median salary of about $77,000 as of September 2021.

-Nursing offers a steady career track for professional growth and development — from head nurse up to chief nursing officer.
+Nursing offers a steady career track for professional growth and development — from head nurse up to chief nursing officer or even hospital CEO.

 The opportunity to advance into leadership positions like these is possible with extensive nursing experience, an advanced education, an expansive professional network of nurses, and the willingness to move to another hospital or a new city.

-In addition to being an expert in their field, your role as a nurse leader would require you to understand the business aspect of the nursing field: staffing; team-building; budgeting; regulatory issues; and the other practicalities of managing a unit, a department, or an entire hospital-wide nursing practice.
+In addition to being experts in their field, nurse leaders must have a keen understanding of nursing’s business aspects: staffing; team building; budgeting; regulatory issues; and the other practicalities of managing a unit, department, or hospital-wide nursing practice.

-Some of the qualities of standout nurse leaders include integrity, emotional capacity, social intelligence, and effective communication skills, according to the journal Nursing Management.
+Some of the qualities of standout nurse leaders include integrity, emotional capacity, social intelligence, and effective communication skills.

 Chief nursing officers are high-level nurses who generally work in hospitals, directing nursing activities in accordance with hospital procedures.
-They work to ensure strict safety policies to ensure that patients are protected, and they work with hospital leadership to develop new patient care strategies or ensure to existing procedures are up to par.
+They work to ensure that nurses adhere to strict safety policies to protect the patients in the hospital’s care.
+They also work with hospital leadership to develop new patient care strategies and verify that existing procedures are up to par.

 As a CNO, you might be responsible for duties such as managing staff levels, developing and executing emergency plans, overseeing budgets, and planning for supplies and equipment purchases.
 You also might participate in or direct nursing training exercises, orientations, and educational programs.

-CNOs are expected to have at least master’s-level training in nursing, although your DNP can help make you a more appealing candidate for these positions.
-According to data compiled by PayScale.com, CNOs earn a salary of about $127,000.
-According to the BLS, healthcare manager positions as a whole are expected to grow by 20 percent from 2016 to 2026.
+CNOs are expected to have at least master’s-level training in nursing, although a DNP can help make you a more appealing candidate.
+According to data compiled by PayScale, CNOs had a median salary of about $135,000 as of September 2021.
+According to the BLS, healthcare manager employment as a whole is expected to grow by 32% between 2020 and 2030.